emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 ## Assign
 **Syntax:** _variable_name_ := [_expression_](Expressions.md) ;
 <br>
 **Explaination:** Assign a new value to a variable.
-If the assignment operator is prefixed with an operator is behaves differently.
+If the assignment operator is prefixed with an operator, it behaves differently.
 <br>
 **Examples:**
 ```